Part 6: Using Terrain, Chains, and Constellations

 2. Copy the file named hoquiam-e.dem.

-3. Paste the hoquiam-e.dem file on your desktop.
+4. Paste the hoquiam-e.dem file into your scenario folder.

 The STK application provides a foundation for analyzing and visualizing complex systems in the context of their missions.
 You'll use the DEM terrain data file you copied out of the zipped Code Samples file for both analytical and visual terrain in your scenario.
-The file contains digital elevation data for the Mount Saint Helens vicinity near the city of Hoquiam, Washington.
+The file contains digital elevation data for Mount St. Helens and the vicinity near the city of Hoquiam, Washington.

 Turning off streaming terrain